I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-Every election, whether it's a provincial or a federal one, voters hear the same story—the one about how a particular party will be the one to fully balance the budget.
+Every election, whether provincial or federal, voters hear the same story—that a particular party will be the one to fully balance the budget.
 Voters are inundated with lines from each party about how and when their party will fully balance the budget and then Canada will be on the right track.

 The fact of the matter, though, is that Canada's debt still exists, and will undoubtedly continue to exist regardless of which party is running the country.